 The only way to force elephants to give rides or perform tricks is through violence and domination.
-So it’s no surprise when they snap and strike back.
-Countless humans and other animals have sustained injuries and even been killed because of these cruel tourist attractions.
-Take a look at some of the most recent and shocking incidents, and learn how you can help stop the madness.
+So it should be no surprise when they snap and strike back.
+Countless humans and other animals have sustained injuries and even been killed because of what cruel tourist attractions compel them to do.
+Take a look at some of the most recent and shocking incidents and learn how you can help end the abuse.

 Elephants at this tourist trap are exploited for feedings and other encounters, which PETA has repeatedly pointed out are dangerous for humans and elephants.
 Those used in direct-contact activities have been “trained” into complacency—they’re abused until their spirits are broken and they’re willing to obey their trainers in order to avoid pain.
 However, as this incident and the laundry list of others mentioned below demonstrate, humans who interact with the large, powerful, willful animals are often injured or killed.